KittyBua/iptv-playlist-editor/readme.md

 The language used is Node JS, so you must install it on your system (https://nodejs.org/en/).

-First install nodejs !
+First `sudo apt install nodejs` !

 Once the files are downloaded, use the `npm install` command to download the dependencies.

-Bevor start try npm audit fix --force
+Bevor start try `npm audit fix --force`

 To start the server, use the `npm start` command.